iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gra10.png" class="img-fluid" %}

+<p class="legend">Plotting the positive part of many ReLU neurons.
+Summed up, they form a network output that perfectly fit the data.</p>

-This would be the usual minima found by GD.
-Here we have much more neurons than there are existing patterns (while there is much less neurons than activations in most situations, many neurons do end up in the same pattern in practice).
-However, we can merge (simply summing neurons together to get a new one) neurons in the same pattern without changing the output nor the loss (regularization might change).
-This generalize and is at the core of the proof.
+We pictured an usual local minimum for gradient descent in the specific case of having more neurons than existing patterns.
+In pratice(more data in higher dimension) there is much less neurons than possible activations, however there are many situations in which neurons will gather toward the same patterns.
+We can merge(simply summing neurons together to get a new one) neurons that are in the same activation pattern without changing neither the output nor the loss (regularization might decrease).
+The fact that having more than one neurons in one pattern does not decrease the loss generalize and is at the core of the proof.

 ### Activation Patterns